Samklind/repo-demo/README.md

 # Philadelphia Eagles

-Jalen Hurts to AJ Brown for a touchdown
+Jalen Hurts to Devonta Smith for a touchdown
+Jordan Mailata